How Do You Start A Late Thank You Note?

 Choose a card design, type your thank you message into our simple online order form, supply an address, and you’re finished.
 Our handwriting machines will translate your digital message into a lovely, ballpoint pen-written thank you card and drop it in the mail.
 It’s a great way to send a heartfelt thank you when you don’t have the time to handwrite a card yourself.
 You supply the message and your thank you note closing and we'll do the rest.

 See?
-What did we tell you at the beginning of this article — we CAN put your card in the mail for you!
+What did we tell you at the beginning of this article?
+We can put your card in the mail for you!
 We can also handwrite your and hand-address your envelope.
 Consider that if you don’t have the time to write thank you cards, you’ll likely never do it.
 Instead, take a few minutes to order your card from Simply Noted and never miss a thank you again.

 SEE ALSO: Why Robots Are the Better Choice for Handwritten Notes